ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 You can **preview** the two versions of the report from the `_examples` folder.

+**NB.** The order of the chapters in the advanced report is as follows:
+Introduction, Models, Factors, Equity, References, Appendix.
+This order is necessary for the first rendering to build the report elements correctly while considering their interdependence.

 ## 📂 Structure of files and folders

 The template is composed of the following **files** (alphabetically):